rscoin-project/rscoin/doc/translation_process.md

 username = USERNAME
 ```

-The Transifex PIVXL project config file is included as part of the repo.
+The Transifex RSCOIN project config file is included as part of the repo.
 It can be found at `.tx/config`, however you shouldn’t need to change anything.

 ### Synchronising translations
 To assist in updating translations, we have created a script to help.